Current Status

 • Non-maleficence: avoiding unnecessary harm

-VI.
-Clinical Case Examples and Reflection
+Objective #5: Clinical Case Examples and Reflection

 • Analyze real-world scenarios involving fall risk, DNR orders, and information sharing